LeetLLM

 • •

 Language diversity: The benchmark is exclusively Python.
-Performance may not generalize to other languages, especially those with very different characteristics (statically typed, functional, systems languages).
+Performance might not generalize to other languages, especially those with very different characteristics (statically typed, functional, systems languages).

 • •